 - $153 billion – contributed by the oil and natural gas sector to Ontario’s economy from 2017 to 2027*

 (Source: Canadian Energy Research Institute)

-Québec has enough natural gas to meet its own needs for an estimated 100 years or more, most of it concentrated along the southern flank of the St. Lawrence River in the province's portion of the Utica shale formation.
+Québec has an abundance of natural gas to meet its own needs, most of it concentrated along the southern flank of the St. Lawrence River in the province’s portion of the Utica shale formation.
 It is also capable of refining Canada’s oil.

-- 200 companies - estimated number of companies from across Québec that directly supply the oil sands with a variety of goods and services
+- 200 – estimated number of companies in Québec that directly supply the oil sands industry with goods and services.

 - $45 billion – will be contributed by the oil and natural gas sector to Québec’s economy from 2017 to 2027*

 - $5 billion – in taxes to the provincial government from 2017 to 2027 as a result of oil and natural gas sector activities across Canada*

 - 402,000 barrels per day – Québec’s refining capacity.